theiterators/pekko-http-quickstart-scala.g8/docs/src/main/paradox/index.md

 At the sbt prompt, enter `reStart`.

-sbt builds the project, starts an Pekko HTTP server, and runs the example application.
+sbt builds the project, starts a Pekko HTTP server, and runs the example application.

 The output should look something like this: